brighter-ai/awesome-privacy-papers/contributing.md

 Edit [README.md](README.md) and create [Pull Request](https://help.github.com/articles/using-pull-requests/).

-You should ensure that:
+You should ensure that your paper suggestion:
-- Your paper suggestion is related to the topic of privacy in visual data.
+- is related to the topic of privacy in visual data
-- Your paper suggestion is not already in the list.
+- is not already in the list
-- Your paper suggestion should be added at the bottom of the appropriate year category.
+- should be added at the bottom of the appropriate year category
-- Your paper suggestion should be in the format `[Paper name](link) - Authors - Short summary. [link to code if exists]`
+- should have a short summary of what the paper is about
-- Your paper suggestion should have a short summary of what the paper is about.
+- should be in the format `[Paper name](link) - Authors - Short summary. [link to code if exists] [link to project page if exists]`
-- There are no spelling or grammatical errors.
+- has no spelling or grammatical errors

 Thank you for your suggestions!